mediaurl/mediaurl-js/README.md

 When you change the metadata of your addon (like addin a new `item` or `source` handler, or adding new item types to your addon), you need to refresh the addon.
 To do this, go to the _addon manager_, click on it (I) symbol on the right side of your addon.
 Within the "addon detail screen", swipe down to refreh your addon.

+### Documentation

+Much of our documentation is in our code.
+Depending on your editor you should see much of the documentation while writing or when hovering a variable or function.

+Please also check out our object schema here: https://www.watched.com/swagger

 ### Publish and rename

 - Before renaming the ID of your addon, you should deactivate and delete it from the app.